EnterDAO/LandWorks-FE/README.md

 ### Styling

 Styling has a multiple layers from different frameworks.
 It starts with the `./src/styles` as first layer.
 Indeed the `./src/styles/index.scss` contains all CSS variables (ex. var(--theme-card-color) ) used all around our codebase.
-Including in `styled-components`, that is also the designated best way to style a React component.
+Including in `styled-components`, that is also the designated best way to style a React component based on MUI styling framework.

 Examples of `styled-component` approach, here:
 `./src/modules/land-works/views/scene-expert-form-view/styled.ts`